jagfarrell/PowerShell/docs/learning-powershell/powershell-beginners-guide.md

 ```

-The pound sign `#` above is used for comments in PowerShell.
+The hash symbol `#` above is used for comments in PowerShell.

 1. `type -> Get-Content`: Gets the content of the item at the specified location.